-Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. AASB 116) whereby any impairment loss of a revalued asset is treated as a revaluation decrease in accordance with that other Standar
+Any excess of the asset's carrying amount over its recoverable amount recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. AASB 116)

-For non-cash generating specialised assets that are measured under the revaluation model .such as roads, drains, public buildings and the like, no annual assessment of impairment is required.
-Rather AASB 116.31 applies and revaluations need only be made with sufficient regulatory to ensure the carrying value does not differ materially from that which would be deter using fair value at the ends of the reporting period.
+For non-cash generating spocialised assets that are measured under the revaluation model, such as roads, drains, public buildings and the like, no annual assessment of impairment is required.
+Rather AASB 116.31 applie and revaluations need only be made with sufficient regulatory to ensure th carrying value does not differ materiality from that which would be determit using fair value at the ends of the reporting period.